MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 Difference in Sales Between Car Models in the First and Second Quarter of 2016 and 2017:
 There was a difference in sales between car models in the first and second quarter of 2016.
 However, the difference was not substantial in the first and second quarter of 2017.

-**5. Monthly Revenue Analysis:**
 Total Revenue for Each Month (All-Time):
-- July had the highest revenue with $564,770,000.00, while January had the lowest revenue.
+July had the highest revenue with $564,770,000.00, while January had the lowest revenue.

 Monthly Gross Profit for Each Month (All-Time):
-- Gross profits followed a similar trend to revenue, with July having the highest monthly gross profit.
+Gross profits followed a similar trend to revenue, with July having the highest monthly gross profit.

 Total Revenue for Each Month in 2016 and 2017:
-- April had the highest revenue in 2016 with $283,424,700.00, and July had the highest revenue in 2017 with $282,845,500.00.
+April had the highest revenue in 2016 with $283,424,700.00, and July had the highest revenue in 2017 with $282,845,500.00.
 October had the lowest revenue in 2017 with $244,003,900.00.

-**6. Other Key Insights:**
-1. Unique Car Models Sold in Australia:
+Unique Car Models Sold in Australia:
-- A total of two unique car models were sold in Australia.
+A total of two unique car models were sold in Australia.

-2. Total Gross Profit Generated from Sales in Germany:
+Total Gross Profit Generated from Sales in Germany:
 Germany generated a total gross profit of $378,564,400.00 from all sales.

-3. Average Revenue of All Cars Sold in the US:
+Average Revenue of All Cars Sold in the US:
 The average revenue of all cars sold in the US was $75,281.950.

-4. Total Gross Profit Generated from Each Car Version in the US:
+Total Gross Profit Generated from Each Car Version in the US:
 The '90D AWD' car version had the highest total gross profit in the US.

-5. Car Model with the Highest Price in the US:
+Car Model with the Highest Price in the US:
 'Model X' had the highest price in the US with $2,635,476,000.00.

-6. Sales Transactions for Each Car Version in the US:
+Sales Transactions for Each Car Version in the US:
 The '90D AWD' car version had the highest number of sales transactions in the US.

-7. Car Model with the Highest Revenue in Australia:
+Car Model with the Highest Revenue in Australia:
 'Model X' had the highest revenue in Australia with $205,742,000.00.

-8. Total Sales Generated from All Sales in Australia:
+Total Sales Generated from All Sales in Australia:
-- Australia had total sales of $378,564,400.00.
+Australia had total sales of $378,564,400.00.

+Number of Purchase Types:
+The dataset contains two purchase types: "Cash Purchase" and "Deposit."

+Most Commonly Used Purchase Type:

+The "Deposit